-We consider the asymptotic quasinormal frequencies of various spin fields in the Schwarzschild black holes.
-The real part of the asymptotic frequencies is $\ln 3$ for the spin 0 and the spin 2 fields, while for the spin 1/2, the spin 1, and the spin 3/2 fields it is zero.
-For the imaginary parts of the asymptotic frequencies, it is interesting to see that it has a universal spacing of 1/4M for all the spin fields in the Schwarzschild case.
+We consider the asymptotic quasinormal frequencies of various spin fields in Schwarzschild and Reissner-Nordström black holes.
+In the Schwarzschild case, the real part of the asymptotic frequency is ln3 for the spin 0 and the spin 2 fields, while for the spin 1/2, the spin 1, and the spin 3/2 fields it is zero.
+For the nonextreme charged black holes, the spin 3/2 Rarita-Schwinger field has the same asymptotic frequency as that of the integral spin fields.
+However, the asymptotic frequency of the Dirac field is different, and its real part is zero.
+For the extremal case, which is relevant to the supersymmetric consideration, all the spin fields have the same asymptotic frequency, the real part of which is zero.
+For the imaginary parts of the asymptotic frequencies, it is interesting to see that it has a universal spacing of 1/4M for all the spin fields in the single-horizon cases of the Schwarzschild and the extreme Reissner-Nordström black holes.
 The implications of these results to the universality of the asymptotic quasinormal frequencies are discussed.